juanfranblanco/vscode-solidity/README.md

 },
 ```

-`.solhint.json` configuration file also supports by this extensions.
-After any changes in
+This extension supports `.solhint.json` configuration file.
+It must be placed to project root
-`.solhint.json` its will be synchronized with current IDE configuration. `.solhint.json` must be
+directory.
+After any changes in `.solhint.json` it will be synchronized with current IDE
-placed to project root folder.
+configuration.

 Solhint linter is used by default.